Refresh

 Front team collaboration email client for managing multiple shared inboxes

-Platform: Mac, Windows, iOS, Android, web browser access available
+Platform: Mac, Windows 10 and older, iOS, Android, web browser access available

 Features